microsoft/rushstack/common/reviews/api/heft.api.md

 import { CommandLineParser } from '@rushstack/ts-command-line';
 import { CommandLineStringParameter } from '@rushstack/ts-command-line';
 import { IBaseCommandLineDefinition } from '@rushstack/ts-command-line';
+import { ICommandLineChoiceDefinition } from '@rushstack/ts-command-line';
+import { ICommandLineChoiceListDefinition } from '@rushstack/ts-command-line';
+import { ICommandLineFlagDefinition } from '@rushstack/ts-command-line';
+import { ICommandLineIntegerDefinition } from '@rushstack/ts-command-line';
+import { ICommandLineStringDefinition } from '@rushstack/ts-command-line';
-import { IBaseCommandLineDefinitionWithArgument } from '@rushstack/ts-command-line';
+import { ICommandLineStringListDefinition } from '@rushstack/ts-command-line';
 import { IPackageJson } from '@rushstack/node-core-library';
 import { ITerminalProvider } from '@rushstack/node-core-library';
 import { JsonSchema } from '@rushstack/node-core-library';